 However, sometimes this isn’t always possible, so if you find your cake batter lacking in color, you can add about 3-5 drops of red food coloring to help it out.

 Want even more strawberry flavor?
-Top it with Small Batch Strawberry Cream Cheese Frosting instead of plain.
+Top it with Strawberry Cream Cheese Frosting or Strawberry Buttercream Frosting.

 How will you be celebrating the first day of summer?
 Let me know in the comments below!

 - 1 teaspoon baking powder

 - 1/4 teaspoon salt